 Absent or faint pulses may also be evident at birth or develop in patients with GACI.
-Calcification in blood vessels may cause arterial stiffness/hardening, therefore making pulses faint or absent all together.
-Pulses are not only checked on wrists, arms and neck but all extremities of the body as it can indicate how widespread the calcification is throughout the body.
+Calcification in blood vessels may cause arterial stiffness/hardening, therefore making pulses faint or absent altogether.
+Pulses are not only checked on wrists, arms, and neck but all extremities of the body as it can indicate how widespread the calcification is throughout the body.

 Infants with GACI may suffer from gastrointestinal complications such as ulcerating inflammation of the wall of the small intestine or obstruction due to stenosis.
 These complications are thought to arise from insufficient blood flow to the gastrointestinal tract as a consequence of early vascular compromise.

 Joint calcifications are seen in roughly 30% of babies with GACI.
 These calcifications are frequently seen in the hip, ankle, wrist, shoulder, elbow, and knee along with fingers, toes, and spine.
 Cervical spine fusion has also been reported in a handful of patients.

 Individuals with GACI are at risk for developing hearing loss.
 In GACI, the hearing loss can be conductive, sensorineural, or mixed, and can present as early as infancy.
 Hearing loss is typically caused by calcification of the arteries supplying the inner ear or stapedovestibular ankylosis (immobility of an ear bone).